spell-music/csound-expression/ideas/GenList.md

-GEN40 — Generates a random distribution using a distribution histogram.
 GEN41 — Generates a random list of numerical pairs.
 GEN42 — Generates a random distribution of discrete ranges of values.
 GEN43 — Loads a PVOCEX file containing a PV analysis.